pivotal/docs-platform-automation/docs/how-to-guides/setting-up-s3.md

 #### The download-product task

-The [`download-product`][download-product] task lets you download products from PivNet.
+The [`download-product`][download-product] task lets you download products from Tanzu Network.
 If S3 properties are set in the [download config][download-product-config], these files can be placed into an S3 bucket.

 If S3 configurations are set,
 this task will perform a specific filename operation that will prepend meta data to the filename.
-If downloading the product `Example Product version 2.2.1` from PivNet where the product slug is `example-product` and the version is `2.2.1`, when directly downloaded from PivNet, the file may appear as:
+If downloading the product `Example Product version 2.2.1` from Tanzu Network where the product slug is `example-product` and the version is `2.2.1`, when directly downloaded from Tanzu Network, the file may appear as:

 ```
 product-2.2-build99.pivotal
 ```

-Because PivNet file names
-do not always have the necessary metadata required by Platform Automation, the download product task will prepend the necessary information to the filename before it is placed into the S3 bucket:
+Because Tanzu Network file names do not always have the necessary metadata required by Platform Automation, the download product task will prepend the necessary information to the filename before it is placed into the S3 bucket: